 - 1 The fryer must only be used by a responsible adult.
-Use and store it out of reach of children. - 2 Don't put the fryer in liquid, don't use it in a bathroom, near water, or outdoors. - 3 Don't touch hot surfaces (including the outside of the fryer) use oven gloves. - 4 Don't lean or reach over the fryer while the oil is hot. - 5 Don't carry or pass anything through the space over or near the fryer if anything drops into the fryer, hot oil will splash out. - 6 Don't try to move or carry the fryer if it contains hot oil.
-Let it cool down fully first. - 7 Steam will billow out as you open the lid, so stand well back before pressing the lid button .
+Use and store it out of reach of children. - 2 Don't put the control units in liquid. - 3 Don't use the fryer in a bathroom, near water, or outdoors. - 4 Don't touch hot surfaces (including the outside of the fryer) use oven gloves. - 5 Don't lean or reach over the fryer while the oil is hot. - 6 Don't carry or pass anything through the space over or near the fryer if anything drops into the fryer, hot oil will splash out. - 7 Don't try to move or carry the fryer if it contains hot oil.
+Let it cool down fully first. - 8 Don't leave the fryer unattended while plugged in. - 9 Before using the fryer, fill the bowl(s) to between the MIN and MAX marks.

-- 8 Raise and lower the basket with the lid closed. - 9 Don't use the fryer without first filling with good quality cooking oil to between the MIN (2 litres) and MAX (2.5 litres) marks inside the bowl. - caution If the oil level is below the MIN mark, you may damage the fryer.
-If above the MAX mark, hot oil may escape, causing damage and injury. - 10 Sit the fryer on a stable, level, heat-resistant surface, at least 75cm above floor level. - 11 Leave a space of at least 5cm (2") all round the fryer. - 12 Position the fryer so that the basket handle doesn't extend up to or over the edge of the work surface, where it might be caught accidentally when passing. - 13 Don't put the fryer beneath cupboards, shelves, or anything which could be damaged by the heat and steam it gives off.
-Keep it away from curtains and other combustible materials.
+caution If the oil level is below the MIN mark, you may damage the fryer.
+If above the MAX mark, hot oil may escape, causing damage and injury.

-- 14 Keep the fryer and cable away from the edge of the work surface and out of reach of children, the infirm, and anyone under the influence of alcohol or other judgement-affecting substance. - 15 Route the cable so it doesn't overhang, and can't be tripped over or caught. - 16 Don't leave the fryer unattended while plugged in. - 17 Don't use the fryer with an external timer or remote control. - 18 Close the lid when cooking, and when the oil is cooling. - 19 Don't put anything on top of the fryer while it's in use. - 20 Before using any aerosol spray in the kitchen, or any part of the house where the spray might drift into the kitchen, check that the lid is closed, to avoid contaminating the oil. - 21 Keep the fryer and cable away from sources of heat. - 23 Unplug the fryer when not in use, before moving and before cleaning, let it cool down fully before cleaning or storing away. - 24 Don't use accessories or attachments unless we supply them. - 25 Don't use the fryer for anything other than heating cooking oil for deep frying. - 26 Don't use the fryer if it's damaged or malfunctions. - 27 If the cable is damaged, return the fryer, to avoid hazard.
+- 10 Sit the fryer on a stable, level, heat-resistant surface, at least 75cm above floor level. - 11 Leave a space of at least 5cm all round the fryer. - 12 Position the fryer so that the basket handles don't extend up to or over the edge of the work surface, where they might be caught accidentally when passing. - 13 Don't put the fryer under cupboards, shelves, or anything that might be damaged by heat or steam.
+Keep it clear of combustible materials like curtains, or drapes. - 14 Keep the fryer and cables away from the edge of the work surface, and out of reach of children, the infirm, and anyone under the influence of alcohol or other judgement-affecting substances. - 15 Remove the lid(s) from the bowl(s) before use, keep them off while in use, and replace them only after the oil has cooled down fully. - 16 Unwind the cable(s) fully from the cable storage areas before use. - 17 Don't cover the fryer, or put anything on top of it while it's in use. - 18 Before using an aerosol spray in the kitchen, or anywhere that the spray might drift into the kitchen, replace the lids, to avoid contaminating the oil. - 19 Route the cables so they don't overhang, and can't be tripped over or caught. - 20 Unplug the fryer when not in use, before moving, and before cleaning, let it cool down fully before cleaning or storing away. - 21 Don't use accessories or attachments unless we supply them. - 22 Don't use the fryer for anything other than heating cooking oil for deep frying. - 23 Don't use the fryer with an external timer or remote control. - 24 Don't use the fryer if it's damaged or malfunctions. - 25 If the cable is damaged, return the fryer, to avoid hazard.